 The next day Peter got ready and went with the men.
 Several of the believers from Joppa also went with him.
-The day after that, they arrived in the city of Caesarea.
+24 The day after that, they arrived in the city of Caesarea.
 Cornelius was waiting for them.
-He had also invited his relatives and close friends to come, so they were there in his When Peter entered the house too. house.
+He had also invited his relatives and close friends to come, so they were there in his 25 When Peter entered the house too. house.
 Cornelius met him and bowed low in front of him to worship him.
-But Peter grasped Cornelius by the hand and lifted him to his feet.
+26 But Peter grasped Cornelius by the hand and lifted him to his feet.
 He said, "Stand up!
 Do not bow down and worship me!
 I myself am only human, like you!"

-While he was talking to Cornelius, Peter and the others entered the house and saw that many people had gathered together what that vision meant, the men who had know that any of us Jews think we are dis-They obeying our Jewish laws if we associate asked people how to get to Simon's house. with those who are descendants of non-So they found his house and were stand- Jewish parents or if we even visit in their homes.
+27 While he was talking to Cornelius, Peter and the others entered the house and saw that many people had gathered together what that vision meant, the men who had know that any of us Jews think we are dis-They obeying our Jewish laws if we associate homes.
 However, God has shown me in a vision that I should not say anyone is so defiled and unclean that God would not accept him.
-So when you sent some men to ask me to come here, I came right away without objection.
+29 So when you sent some men to ask me to come here, I came right away without objection.
 So, please tell me, why have you asked me to come here?"

 Cornelius replied, "About this time three days ago I was praying to God in my house, as I regularly do at three o'clock in the afternoon.
-Suddenly a man whose clothes shone brightly stood in front of me and said, 'Cornelius, God has heard your prayer.
+Suddenly a man whose clothes shone brightly stood in front of me 31 and said, 'Cornelius, God has heard your prayer.
 He has also noticed that you have often given money to help poor people, and he is pleased with that.
-So now, send messengers to go to the city of Joppa in order to ask Simon whose other name is Peter to come here.
+32 So now, send messengers to go to the city of Joppa in order to ask Simon whose other name is Peter to come here.
 He is staying near the ocean in a house that belongs to another man named Simon, who makes leather.'
-So I immediately sent some men who asked you to come here, and I certainly thank you for coming.
+33 So I immediately sent some men who asked you to come here, and I certainly thank you for coming.
 Now we all are gathered here, knowing that God is with us, in order to hear all the things that the Lord God has commanded you to say.
 So please speak to us."